s183578/41934-Advanced-BIM-Group-22/A3_UseCase/readme.md

 7. Describe the business value:
 It brings a massive increase in value to any business that would use this.
 The focus of the project is to try develop on the early design stages.
 It's a very big advantance to know as much as you can in the early design phases so you can implement the information as early as possible.
 It's will greatly save time in the longer run that the ventilation shafts and AHU already have an easy and rough estimate.
 8. Describe the societal value:
 It would save a lot of money, that could be used to plant trees.
-Hopefully it would make for more optimal HVAC solutions
+Hopefully it would make for more optimal HVAC solutions that would reduce the energy useage and maintenance.

 ### 3E: Delivery
 9. Your tool/workflow:
 It would make it easy to calculate the ventilation loads and to implement them in the early design fase.
 10. Delivery:
 We need to figure out how to make calculations in the code, and display them with the input.